icopy-site/awesome-cn/docs/awesome/awesome-cakephp.md

 *Plugins for caching data.*

 - 🍰 [Cache plugin](https://github.com/dereuromark/cakephp-cache) - For caching views (HTML, CSV, JSON, XML, ...) as static cache files.
-- 🍰 [CakeDC/CachedRouting](https://github.com/CakeDC/cakephp-cached-routing) - Provides a cached version of the RoutingMiddleware to improve the load time of routes.
+- 🍰 [CakeDC/CachedRouting plugin](https://github.com/CakeDC/cakephp-cached-routing) - Provides a cached version of the RoutingMiddleware to improve the load time of routes.

 ## Code Analysis
-*Plugins for analysing, parsing and manipulation codebases.*
+*Plugins for analyzing, parsing and manipulation codebases.*

-- 🍰 [CakeDC/PHPStan](https://github.com/CakeDC/cakephp-phpstan) - A PHPStan extension to resolve CakePHP magic around getter return types for the static analyzer.
+- 🍰 [cakedc/cakephp-phpstan](https://github.com/CakeDC/cakephp-phpstan) - A PHPStan extension to resolve CakePHP magic around getter return types for the static analyzer.
 - 🍰 [IdeHelper plugin](https://github.com/dereuromark/cakephp-ide-helper) - Helps to make IDE support better by adding annotations to your existing code similar to what baking does to new code.
 - 🍰 [IdeHelperExtra plugin](https://github.com/dereuromark/cakephp-ide-helper-extra) - Useful IdeHelper addons for other plugins or custom use cases.
+- 🍰 [lordsimal/cakephp-psalm](https://github.com/LordSimal/cakephp-psalm) - A Psalm extension to resolve CakePHP magic around getter return types for the static analyzer.
 - 🍰 [TestHelper plugin](https://github.com/dereuromark/cakephp-test-helper) - Provides testing enhancements and TDD support as browser backend.

 ## Debugging